-A key role of ESA in telecommunications is to promote a significant level of R&D activities, addressing innovative technologies and techniques to ensure the readiness and competitiveness of European industry in the short and long term.
+A key role of ESA in telecommunications is to promote R&D activities, addressing innovative technologies and techniques to ensure the long-term competitiveness of European industry.

-ARTES Advanced Technology (formerly named ARTES Element 5 sub-element 5.1), in short ARTES AT, is the Agency's main programme for preparatory development of satellite communications, and it covers the long-term R&D activities.
-ARTES AT activities contain significant amounts of industrial research and technical risk and are therefore fully funded.
+ARTES Advanced Technology (ARTES AT) is the Agency's main programme for preparatory development of satellite communications, covering long-term R&D activities.
+ARTES AT activities contain significant amounts of industrial research and technical risk – and are therefore fully funded.

-ARTES AT is concerned with the early stages of development of systems and exploitation of new and promising technologies for satellite communications.
+ARTES AT supports the early stages of development of system and exploitation of new and promising technologies for satellite communications.
 In several cases the ARTES AT activities are a continuation of an ARTES Future Preparation (FP) activity or a Technology Development Element (TDE) activity.
-Within the TRP the components are developed and basic feasibility is demonstrated, while within ARTES AT the equipment are developed to breadboard or engineering model level.
-The further development to a space qualified or industrialised product is supported within the co-funded ARTES Competitiveness & Growth (formerly called ARTES 3-4) element.
+Within the TDE, the components are developed and basic feasibility is demonstrated, while within ARTES AT the technology is developed to breadboard, engineering model or prototype level.
+The further development to a space-qualified or industrialised product is supported within the co-funded ARTES Competitiveness & Growth element.

-Through ARTES AT, ESA supports the exploitation of new technologies into equipment such that in the long-term the industry will be able to offer state-of-the-art equipment and systems at competitive prices.
-It encompasses activities related to the development of subsystems and equipment for satellite communications.
+Through ARTES AT, ESA supports the exploitation of new technologies or techniques into products so that in the long term, industry will be able to offer competitive equipment and systems.
+ARTES AT also encompasses activities in support of standardisation.

-The Workplan specifically addresses technology and equipment activities in support of the priorities defined in the Telecommunications Long Term Plan.
-The ARTES AT 2016 and 2017 Workplans have been coordinated with other ESA technology programmes.
+The ARTES AT Workplans are coordinated with other ESA Technology Programmes.
 The activities are organised per application area and grouped as Ground Segment, System, or Space Segment (Payload, Platform) related.

-Having registered on esa-star as potential bidder, you can use your received account information to login and download the complete Workplans from EMITS:
+Having registered on esa-star as a potential bidder, you can use your received account information to login and download the complete Workplans from ESA-STAR:

-In addition to the annual ARTES AT Workplans, a summary table for all planned ARTES AT, ScyLight, 4S and 5G Work Plans activities is available for download to registered users residing within participating Member States.
+In addition to their respective work plans, a summary table for all planned ARTES AT, ScyLight, 4S and 5G Work Plans activities is available below for download to registered users residing within participating Member States.
 This table provides information on the planned issue week of the Invitations to Tender (ITTs), the current status and the published closing dates.